Home icon as a Jester's castle

 By Joseph Buchdahl

 · Squares and Sharps, Suckers and Sharks is an insightful and well balanced exploration of sports betting psychology, and Joseph Buchdahl presents the material with a clear, steady tone that makes the book easy to connect with.
-Rather than focusing only on numbers, Buchdahl looks at why bettors make the decisions they do, showing how emotions, biases and overconfidence can shape long term results.
+Rather than focusing only on numbers, Buchdahl separates luck from genuine betting skill and uses statistics to assess long term profitability, while also looking at why bettors make the decisions they do.
 His writing blends behavioural science with practical examples, giving readers a realistic sense of how betting markets actually function.
 The pacing is smooth and consistent, moving naturally between research findings, real world case studies and reflections on the habits that separate disciplined bettors from struggling ones.
 Buchdahl avoids hype, emphasising instead the value of patience, data driven thinking and understanding the true meaning of risk.
 He highlights how randomness often disguises itself as skill, offering guidance on how to evaluate performance honestly.
 The book also explains how bookmakers set lines and why market efficiency can make finding an edge so challenging.
-Readers gain insight into the mindset needed to approach wagering with clarity and self awareness.
+Readers gain insight into the mindset needed to approach wagering with clarity and self awareness, including how loss aversion can distort judgement and why some bettors chase losses after they lose.

-It appeals to anyone interested in psychology, betting strategy or improving decision making under uncertainty.
+This appeals to anyone interested in psychology, betting strategy or improving decision making under uncertainty, while also revealing some of the psychological secrets behind why gamblers make bad decisions.
 For a thoughtful, honest and engaging look at what really drives betting behaviour, Squares and Sharps, Suckers and Sharks is a smart and informed read.

 Available via Amazon